Markaz, Hungary

-Markaz is a village in Heves County, Hungary, under the Markaz Lake in the Mátra mountain ranges.
+Markaz is a village in Heves County, Hungary, near the Markaz Lake in the Mátra mountain ranges.
 As of 2022 census, it has a population of 1698 (see Demographics).
 The village located 13.8 km from (Nr.
 85) Vámosgyörk–Gyöngyös railway line, 10.3 km from the main road 3 and 18.1 km from the M3 motorway.
 The closest train station with public transport in Gyöngyös.